 Joel Salatin, 62, is co-owner of Polyface Farms in Swoope, Virginia and author of 12 books spanning topics as diverse as pastured poultry and Everything I Want to do is Illegal.
 Polyface Farm services about 4,000 families, 50 restaurants, and numerous retail and institutional outlets with salad bar beef, pigaerator pork, pastured poultry and eggs, lamb, duck eggs and forestry products.
 An aggressive advocate for unregulated food commerce among neighbors, he defends the right to the food of your choice from the source of your choice.
 He conducts workshops and lecture series throughout the world, bringing a food choice message to both farmers and consumers.

 Whole Life Buying Club and Some Small Farm

 When John couldn’t easily get the foods he needed, he didn’t give up.
 Instead he built an alternative to the industrial food distribution system – the Whole Life Buying Club.
-He is a well known homesteader and farmer, and author of five books, including the Food Club and Co-op Handbook and the Frugal Homesteader Handbook.
+He is a well known homesteader and farmer, and author of five books, including the Food Club and Co-op Handbook, The Elderberry Book, and the Frugal Homesteader Handbook.

 The 501c3 Food Church